Different cities and municipalities take their sportlov holidays in different weeks to avoid the slopes becoming unnecessarily crowded.

 Sweden's ski resorts may have more reliable snow than the Alps in February, but they are also colder and darker, which means you will need a proper ski jacket, together with waterproof and ideally insulated ski trousers.

-Under this, you will need layers, starting with thermal long johns and a thermal top, ideally in wool.
+Under this, you will need layers, starting with thermal long johns and a thermal top, ideally in wool – stay away from cotton, which will cool you down if it gets wet.
 Warm, waterproof ski gloves are also a must, as is a hat, ideally thin enough to fit under a helmet.

-For skiing in Sweden in February, goggles are a better bet than sunglasses as you are likely to find yourself skiing in a blizzard, and will need eye protection.
+For skiing in Sweden in February, goggles are a better bet than sunglasses as you may find yourself skiing in a blizzard, and will need eye protection.

 While you can buy all of this easily at your nearest branch of Stadium or Intersport, you can pick it up more cheaply at second-hand shops such as Björkåfrihet, Myrorna, Stadsmissionen and Röda Korset.